mussard974/Fractional_Lorenz/README.md

 # References

-If you use this package in academic work, please cite the accompanying paper introducing the fractional Lorenz families and their associated inequality measures.
+If you use this package in academic work, please cite the accompanying paper introducing the fractional Lorenz families and their associated inequality measures:

+S. Mussard (2026), A Note on Fractional Lorenz Dominance.